rutherford-nj/www.rutherfordboronj.com/rutherford-day/index.md

 **- 11am - Rutherford PBA vs Rutherford Fire Department Softball Game** Diamond 3

-**- Cornhole Tournament** Hosted by the Rutherford Education Foundation [Register Here](https://www.rutherfordeducationfoundation.org/ref-cornhole-2022-copy)
+**- Cornhole Tournament** Hosted by the Rutherford Education Foundation.

 **- Youth Soccer Shoot** Hosted by the Rutherford Elks Lodge 547  - Open to all kids who are or were 15 years or under as of January 1st, 2021.
 Registration is at the field starting at 11:00 and shoot at 12:15